 Dauphin Island Causeway Shoreline Restoration

 Mobile County Conservation Acquisition and Salt Aire Shoreline Restoration

 Mobile Bay Shore Habitat Conservation and Acquisition Initiative

-The number of awards from the Gulf Environmental Benefit Fund in the state of Florida now stands at 43, with a total current value of more than $249 million.
+The number of awards from the Gulf Environmental Benefit Fund in the state of Florida now stands at 44, with a total current value of nearly $258 million.